-To catch the eye of the end-users and give them confidence to willingly answering the questions of a campaign, brand campaign notifications with your own corporate logo and colors.
+To catch the eye of your employees and give them confidence to willingly answering the questions of a campaign, brand campaign notifications with your own corporate logo and colors.

-The configuration settings for branding your campaings is centralized in the Portal.
+The configuration settings for branding your campaigns is centralized in the Portal.
 The logo, selected theme, and colors apply to the notifications of the campaign only and not to the questions, which keep their usual appearance.